TIPS FOR MANAGING MULTIPLE PRESCRIPTIONS

 Make a plan to divvy out your drugs at the start of each week so you stay on track.

-Even when you have the best tools available, they may not work if you don’t remember to take your pills as prescribed.
+Even when you have the best tools available, they may not work if you don't remember to take your pills as prescribed.
 To combat this, we recommend getting yourself into a pill routine.
-Try to take your medications at the same time every day, whether it’s before breakfast or after dinner.
+Try to take your medications at the same time every day, whether it's before breakfast or after dinner.
 Whatever works best for you.
+This routine helps you associate taking your medications with other daily and routine practices.
+Pill reminder apps and notifications may also be effective.

 Your primary care provider is your healthcare manager and should be aware of all the medications you take.
 If you visit a specialist and they prescribe a medication, and we're your primary provider, please let us know.
 We can review the new drug and ensure it doesn't interact with any other medicines or cancel any existing ones.